Happy to have you with us live from the Southern Command in sunny South Florida.

 Here is global warming on Mars.

-Uh for the LA Times today, a vast undersea wedge of gravel and grit holds the ice streams of West Antarctica in place like a doorstop, even as rising seas caused by global warming threaten to undermine them.
+For the LA Times today, a vast undersea wedge of gravel and grit holds the ice streams of West Antarctica in place like a doorstop, even as rising seas caused by global warming threaten to undermine them.

 They ought to be giving way, damn it.

-Does anybody predict that Antarctica's west glaciers are going to disintegrate?
+Does anybody predict that Antarctica's West glaciers are going to disintegrate?

-For crying out loud, you people, it is time to get with the program here.
+Or crying out loud, you people, it is time to get with the program here.

 This is getting ridiculous every day, more and more so.